 We’re not done there either!
 Upon levelling up, you also get ‘stat points’ which can be used to increase things like Strength and Luck (again, for both Abo and his scaley companion separately).
 If the developers would have forgotten about all the stat points and talent points and just had it that certain things unlocked and went up a set amount each time you level up, then I believe the game would have been a lot less confusing and wouldn’t have caused me so much pain trying to navigate the menus (an issue with has been thankfully fixed with later updates).

-Whilst on the topic of houses – the developers have even thrown in a property ‘mini-game’ but again, this feels incomplete and like it was placed in here at the last minute.
-You can go to the main map and purchase any building within the game – it doesn’t do anything other than generating cash, but it only generates cash if you have staff and staff come and go so fast it’s impossible to keep up.
+Whilst on the topic of houses – the developers have even thrown in a property mini-game but again, this feels incomplete and like it was placed in here at the last minute.
+You can go to the main map and purchase any building within the game – it doesn’t do anything other than generate cash, generating more cash if you have staff – staff which come and go so fast it’s impossible to keep up.
 It’s also impossible to make a decent amount of money as you get hardly anything from the buildings you buy in comparison to what you spent in order to obtain the property.
 Even the residential buildings which cost about $1m will only give you $18k-$70k every few minutes.

 As a break from the semi-realistic open-world aspect of Abo Khashem, you can jump into dumpsters and become teleported to another dimension where the cats have evolved into human-like creatures with a thirst for Abo Khashem blood.
 There are about seven or eight of these worlds before they loop, each with their own collectables and even bosses.
 These offer a change of pace and scenery for you to adventure in, and you will soon find yourself overwhelmed if you don’t have the right weapons or armour – plus there is a lot of platforming which thankfully, can be quite forgiving as it usually lets you recover from a fall if you quickly jump as you’re slipping away.